 The Way Spring Arrives And Other Stories, edited by Yu Chen & Regina Kanyu Wang

 Written, edited, and translated by a female and non-binary team, these stories have never before been published in English and represent both the richly complicated past and the vivid future of Chinese science fiction and fantasy.”
 A really interesting collection of sci-fi, fantasy and contemporary stories and essays, finishing with a fantastic short essay by R.F.
 Kuang, Writing And Translation: A Hundred Technical Tricks.
-Edit: Jing Tsu, author of the essay on The Futures of Genders in Chinese Science Fiction, has just made finalist for the Pulitzer Prize for General Nonfiction, for her book Kingdom of Characters: The Language Revolution That Made China Modern.
+Jing Tsu, author of the essay on The Futures of Genders in Chinese Science Fiction, was a finalist for the Pulitzer Prize for General Nonfiction, for her book Kingdom of Characters (below).

 Waste Tide, by Chen Qiufan

-Translated by Ken Liu, who’s also a legend, and translates Cixin Liu’s work.
-This is a sci-fi story inspired by growing up near eWaste dumps in China.
+Translated by Ken Liu, this is a sci-fi story inspired by Chen Qiufan’s childhood growing up near eWaste dumps in China, and was the Guardian’s sci-fi book of the year in 2019.
 The Verge has a good review.
+Probably the closest to YA sci-fi on this list.

 Babel, an Arcane History, by R.F.
 Kuang

 What if translation was a magical power that could be used to drive innovation and empire?
-Interesting and fast-paced re-imagining of industrial revolution Oxford, empire and the effects of colonisation.
+Interesting and fast-paced re-imagining of industrial revolution Oxford, empire and the effects of colonisation, bringing contemporary issues into a sci-fi/fantasy setting.
+Check out Yellowface and The Poppy War series too.

 Not Sci-Fi, but I loved them…